rsksmart/RSKIPs/IPs/RSKIP690.md

 `release_btc` carries the whole serialized bitcoin transaction.
 Its signature does not change, but its content now includes output scripts that were never seen before.

-`release_request_rejected` gains one reason value, appended to the ones RSKIP185 assigns:
+`release_request_rejected` gains one reason value, appended to the existing ones:

 - **4**: the address type is not supported.

-Value **3** is already taken by the fee above value rejection, which no RSKIP documents.

 Two requirements on the emitted address, because it reaches the receipts trie: